NIREX-mig/reckonUp_nextron/README.md

 - Export all invoices to Excel
 - Auto-update functionality using `electron-updater`
-- Integration with MongoDB for invoice-related event handling
+- Integration with postgresql for invoice-related event handling

 ## Installation